kirby88/blog/docs/filesystem/cp/index.md

 7777777760   \0  \0  \0  \0  \0  \0   A   B   C   D   E   F   G   H   I   J
 10000000000
 ```
 The [`od`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/od.html) command reads a file and display its characters thanks to the `-c` option.
+The star means that there are multiple lines exactly the same as the one that was printed above.

 So we do have the same content for both `file.hole` and `file_cp.hole`, they are both the same `stat.st_blocks` size, but the size allocated differs, as the result of the `cp`command was copy byte to byte, it takes at least 1GiB on disk. (it actually takes more 2105344*512=1077936128 which is 1GiB and 4MiB.
 My guess is that the system stores extra data that ends up being 4MiB for a 1GiB).